Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Discussions

 \subsection{Limitations}

+The practical deployment of the bi-level \ac{rl} framework requires the development of scalable bi-level \ac{rl} algorithms based on the results of Section~\ref{sec:bi_level_rl}.
+Given the challenges inherent in real-world online learning, offline-\ac{rl} is a suitable framework for the outer‐level \ac{rl}, which is not addressed in this work.
+The proposed bi-level \ac{rl} framework only provides local, not global, sim-to-real optimality, as is typical of gradient-based methods in contrast to global optimization approaches such as Bayesian optimization or evolutionary algorithms.
+Additionally, sim-to-real optimality is limited by model specification: if the simulator class is not sufficiently expressive, the desired optimality may not be achievable.

-While this paper presents a mathematical framework and proof of concept for the bi-level \ac{rl}, additional algorithmic development is needed to develop a scalable bi-level \ac{rl} algorithm that can be used by Sim2Real \ac{rl} practitioners.
-The practical deployment will require the development of specific bi-level \ac{rl} algorithms based on the results of Section~\ref{sec:sim_to_real_optimality}.
-Moreover, the proposed bi-level \ac{rl} framework is computationally expensive, due to the estimation of the critic sensitivities\eqref{eq:critic_sensitivity_wrt_model} and of the optimal in-sim policy \eqref{eq:critic_sensitivity_wrt_policy} with respect to the simulation parameters.
-Since, in practice, these sensitivities need to be approximated using \acp{dnn}, the computational burden increases significantly with the size of in-sim policy parameters.
-Therefore, efficient approximations of the critic sensitivities are required to make the framework efficiently scalable to larger problems.
+Moreover, the proposed bi-level \ac{rl} approach can be computationally heavy, due to the estimation of the critic sensitivities~\eqref{eq:critic_sensitivity_theta}.
+While the VJP formulation of the outer-level gradient described in Section~\ref{sec:convergence_and_implementation} avoids the computational complexity of explicitly forming $\nabla_\theta \phi$, parallelization is still required to make the framework scalable to larger problems.

-While bi-level \ac{rl} accounts for the aleatoric uncertainties in the real-world environment, it does not account for the epistemic uncertainties.
+While bi-level \ac{rl} accounts for the aleatoric uncertainties in the real-world environment, it does not account for epistemic uncertainties.
 However, in real-world decision-making problems, epistemic uncertainty can significantly impact the value function estimates, leading to issues such as overestimation.
-To address this, epistemic uncertainties must be managed using probabilistic models of dynamics, or by penalizing the in-sim selection of out-of-distribution state-action pairs \citep{kidambi2020morel}.
+To address this, epistemic uncertainties must be managed using probabilistic models of dynamics, or by penalizing the in-sim selection of out-of-distribution state-action pairs~\citep{kidambi2020morel}.

 One key assumption in our framework is that the simulator and the real system share the same state representation.
 While this assumption simplifies the analysis, real-world environments often provide only partial or noisy observations (e.g., images or sensor readings).
-Therefore, extending the bi‐level \ac{rl} to work directly with the observation space is an important direction for future work.
+Therefore, extending the bi‐level \ac{rl} to work directly with the observation space is an interesting direction.